 Planning for future crises

 COVID-19 was a wake-up call for most organizations to take their crisis plan more seriously.
 As a new responsibility, CDOs must invest in new capabilities and chalk out a solid crisis plan to ensure organizational resiliency against similar events in the future.
+Setting up a PEO employment and hiring strategy could be one possible solution that may prove to be beneficial to help you better manage the possible crisis ahead.

 Have You Hired a CDO Yet?